 If your accommodation doesn’t provide breakfast head over to Bukit Cafe for some colorful and fresh deliciousness.
 This is one of the most Instagrammable restaurants in Uluwatu.

 Then it’s time for the beach!
-If you’re comfortable driving a scooter you should journey over to Melasti Beach, it takes about 20 minutes from Padang Padang.
+If you’re comfortable driving a scooter you should journey over to the stunning Melasti Beach, it takes about 20 minutes from Padang Padang.
 There are several great warungs there as well where you can enjoy some super tasty local food for just a few dollars.
 You can never go wrong with Gado-Gado, Mie Goreng or Chicken Sate.

 Or if you want to stay in the area, head down to Padang Padang Beach (Labuan Sait).
 This is one of the best beaches on the island, with soft white sand and crystal clear turquoise water.
 It is however very small and quickly gets CROWDED.
 You should probably get there before 8.30 am if you want to secure a good spot on the sand.